 Looking to deploy Virtual Desktop Infrastructure (VDI) with Ubuntu Linux?

 Linux Terminal Server Project (LTSP) allows the centralized deployment of virtual desktops on a local area network.
-Virtual desktop devices (thin clients) are connected to a switch on the LAN which connects to a server or cluster of servers delivering a desktop environment and
+Virtual desktop devices (thin clients) are connected to a switch on the LAN which connects to a server or cluster of servers delivering a desktop environment and applications.

-is Ubuntu 10.04, a LTS version.
+LTSP is integrated into Ubuntu 11.04 and earlier versions.
+The logical choice for deployment is Ubuntu 10.04, a LTS version.
 LTS stands for long term support, which provides three years of security and maintenance updates.

 Low Cost VDI with Ubuntu Linux